 Applicants who wish to apply directly to the dual degree JD/MBA program should follow the procedures outlined below:

 - Submit the School of Law application, including two letters of recommendation, resume and a personal statement, by February 15.

 - Register for the Credential Assembly Service (CAS) and take the Law School Admission Test (LSAT).

-Note: Applicants who wish to be considered for the following Law School Scholarship and Academic Scholars Programs should complete their applications by January 1 and should have a complete CAS report ready to be requested by our office no later than January 1: AnBryce Scholarship, ASPIRE Cybersecurity Scholarship, Furman Public Policy Scholarship, Latino Rights Scholarship, Mitchell Jacobson Leadership Program in Law & Business, and the Root-Tilden-Kern Public Interest Scholarship Program.
+Note: Applicants who wish to be considered for the following Law School Scholarship and Academic Scholars Programs should complete their applications by January 1 and should have a complete CAS report ready to be requested by our office no later than January 1: AnBryce Scholarship, ASPIRE Cybersecurity Scholarship, Furman Public Policy Scholarship, Latinx Rights Scholarship, Mitchell Jacobson Leadership Program in Law & Business, and the Root-Tilden-Kern Public Interest Scholarship Program.
 Applicants who wish to be considered for the Furman Academic Scholarship should complete their applications by January 15 and should have a complete CAS report ready to be requested by our office no later than January 15.
 All applicants to NYU Stern are considered for merit-based scholarships, and all NYU School of Law applicants are considered for merit and need-based scholarships.

 Students who apply to Stern during their law school studies at NYU should do the following:

 - Complete and submit the required NYU Stern Dual Degree Application by February 15.

 - The Office of Academic Services will forward your documents to Stern.